The Young OG Project

-The Young OG Project is the sixth studio album by American rapper Fabolous; it was released on December 25, 2014, by Def Jam Recordings, Desert Storm Records and Street Family Records.
+The Young OG Project is the sixth studio album by American rapper Fabolous; it was released on December 25, 2014, by Def Jam Recordings, Desert Storm Records, Street Family Records and Roc Nation.
 The album features guest appearances from Chris Brown, Velous, French Montana, Tish Hyman and more.
 It also includes production from Vinylz, Boi-1da, C-Sick and The Mekanics, among others.
 The album is supported by the lone single, "Lituation".

 Background

 Fabolous said that the album would be "very '90s-inspired and '90s-themed".
 "I was introduced to hip-hop in the '80s, but the '90s is when it flourished and you saw different people, different styles and different regions emerge it was a very diverse and versatile time and that's another reason why it sticks to me," he told MTV.
 He said that the whole goal for the album was about his perspective of the '90's, where he came from and where he is today.
 He also said that it could bring back memories of the guys who really lived in it and it could influence the people who didn't live in it, they could also go in the vibe of it or look up the songs where it came from.